top of page

 FISCAL RESPONSIBILITY

-we need to assure that the board operates the association with the utmost fiscal responsibility including proper development of the annual operating budget, the appropriate use of funds, appropriate use of the reserve, and appropriate mechanism for capital expenditure approval and use.
+we need to assure that the board operates the association with the utmost fiscal responsibility including proper development of the annual operating budget, the appropriate use of funds, appropriate use of the reserves, and appropriate mechanism for capital expenditure approval and use.

 LIABILITIES